peterjmarko/llm-narrative-framework/TESTING.md

                                                         shutdowns.
 Key statistical and plotting functions are mocked to ensure isolated validation.

-**Auditing & Utility Scripts**
+**Utility & Other Scripts**

-`src/experiment_auditor.py`             `71%`           COMPLETE.
-The unit test suite validates the auditor's
+`src/upgrade_legacy_experiment.py`      `75%`           COMPLETE.
+The unit test suite validates the script's core
-                                                        ability to correctly identify all major experiment states (New, Complete, Aggregation Needed, Reprocess Needed, Repair Needed, and Migration Needed) by using a mocked file system to simulate various data completeness scenarios.
+                                                        batch-processing logic, ensuring it correctly finds all target directories and halts immediately if its worker script reports an error.

-`src/manage_experiment_log.py`          `79%`           COMPLETE.
-The unit test suite validates all core commands
+`src/restore_experiment_config.py`      `83%`           COMPLETE.
+The unit test suite validates the script's ability
-                                                        (`rebuild`, `finalize`, `start`) and their file I/O operations.
-It confirms correct CSV parsing, generation, and the idempotency of the `finalize` command.

-`src/upgrade_legacy_experiment.py`      `PENDING`       PENDING.
-Unit testing will be performed next.

-`src/restore_experiment_configuration.py`
+                                                        to parse legacy report files and correctly generate a new, valid `config.ini.archived` file.
+It also confirms that the script exits gracefully if the target directory or report files are missing.

-                                        `PENDING`       PENDING.
-Unit testing will be performed next.
+`src/config_loader.py`                  `N/A`           PENDING.
+Unit tests will be written.

 **PowerShell Wrappers (Experiments)**